MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-maximize-relevance.md

 ## Update queries for semantic ranking and scoring profiles

-In a previous tutorial, you [ran queries](tutorial-rag-build-solution-query.md) that execute on the search engine, and pass the response and other information to an LLM for chat completion.
+In a previous tutorial, you [ran queries](tutorial-rag-build-solution-query.md) that execute on the search engine, passing the response and other information to an LLM for chat completion.

 This example modifies the query request to include the semantic configuration and scoring profile.